CSM Flex Day Schedule

 - You are not signed in with your employee single sign-on.
 Please sign in with OneLogin and try again.

 - You are one of a small number of employees whose "active employee" record has not been updated in the District's HR database, preventing you from accessing the Vision Resource Center.
-Follow up with your division assistant to ensure your hiring paperwork has been filed; if you are still unable to access, contact Susan Khan with your G number, and please feel free to attend sessions in the meantime.
+Follow up with your division assistant to ensure your hiring paperwork has been filed; if you are still unable to access, contact Susan Khan with your G number, and feel free to attend sessions in the meantime.
+They can be added to your transcript retroactively.

 Faculty Flex Day Obligations